ashakoen/ought-o-mate-ak/README.md

 ## Workflow & Hosting

 This app was developed using @vercel’s **v0.dev AI assistant** to write the code.
-However, instead of hosting it directly with Vercel, I ported the app over to **Open-Next** and deployed it to **Cloudflare Workers** using the Cloudflare adapter and Wrangler CLI for deployment.
+However, instead of hosting it directly with Vercel, I ported the app over to **OpenNext** and deployed it to **Cloudflare Workers** using the Cloudflare adapter and Wrangler CLI for deployment.

 ### My Workflow:
 ```
-v0.dev -> Open-Next -> Cloudflare Workers
+v0.dev -> OpenNext -> Cloudflare Workers
 ```

 This approach avoids vendor lock-in while maintaining flexibility and ease of use.

-## Steps for Getting the App from v0.dev to Open-Next and Cloudflare
+## Steps for Getting the App from v0.dev to OpenNext and Cloudflare

-### 1. Setting Up the Open-Next/Cloudflare Project
+### 1. Setting Up the OpenNext/Cloudflare Project

 Start by installing the necessary dependencies for Open-Next and Cloudflare integration: